Last updated on January 22nd, 2019 at 01:50 pm

-Carrie and the kids live in San Martin de Los Andes, which is near the Chilean border and in the Andes mountains.
-San Martin is a small resort city of about 28,000 people nestled into a valley in this mountainous region.
+My sister and the kids live in San Martin de Los Andes, which is near the Chilean border and in the Andes mountains.
+San Martin is a small resort city of about 32,000 people nestled into a valley in this mountainous region.

-This region is also famous for its lakes, and tomorrow we will do the region’s “Seven-lake tour.”
-We have visited and taken boat tours across lakes already that border San Martin, as well as the river that is a short walk from the family’s house where Carrie’s husband Pablo often fishes for river trout.
+This region is also famous for its lakes, and tomorrow we will do the region’s “Route of the Seven Lakes” tour.
+We have already taken boat tours across lakes that border San Martin, as well as the Chimehuin River that is a short walk from the family’s house where Carrie’s husband Pablo often fishes for river trout.

 Patagonia is known to be a resort paradise, and Argentinians flock here from the north this time of year.
-We are here in high season, so the town can be crowded in the evenings, yet it’s worth it to be with the children here during their summer break and to get to enjoy the beautiful weather.
+We are here in what locals consider the “high season” so the town has some crowds in the evenings, yet it’s worth it to see the children here during their summer break and to get to enjoy the beautiful, warm weather.

 Part of what I love about traveling to another country is getting to experience and explore more of the culture.
 South Americans, like Europeans, tend to be more relaxed about work than American “workaholics,” and tend to focus more on time spent with friends and family.